grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/02 http-authentication.md

 ---
 title: 'HTTP Authentication'
-excerpt: 'Scripting examples on how to use different authenitcation or authorization methods in your load test.'
+excerpt: 'Scripting examples on how to use different authentication or authorization methods in your load test.'
 ---

 Scripting examples on how to use different authentication or authorization methods in your load test.